 The old seaside advice about a sharp knife being a sailor’s best friend still rings true today.
 A knife is one of the most important tools to have in your boat.
 It is not only a practical item to have on board for every day uses.
 On the deck but can also be a lifesaver in perilous times.
 You can use a knife on the boat in many ways from cutting a small line or piece of rope.
 To releasing a jammed halyard and saving the boat from serious damage.
-A knife is such as an important item to have in emergency situations there is nothing better then having self defense knifes on deck!
+A knife is such as an important item to have in emergency situations there is nothing better then having a self-defense archives – best karambit tactical combat fighting knives on deck!
 That most offshore races today have made it a mandatory requirement for each crew member to carry one along.
 A sailor and his or her knife are hardly separated.

 There are many factors to consider in your choice of boat knife besides its cutting ability.
 Sailing knives are available in a wide range of blade styles, materials, grips, and sizes.
 Some come with blunt tips while others have rounded tips.
 A blunt tip would obviously be safer to use on a wet plunging deck.
 While a pointed tip blade is quite useful in puncturing stuff and delicate cutting operations.
 There are also those rare survival situations where a pointed tip will be of greater advantage than a blunt tip.

 The handle of the knife is another important factor to consider.
 While most sailors prefer to use bare hands or finger-less gloves.
 Those that use full gloves will have a hard time.
 Getting that firm grip on a knife with a small handle.
 If you plan to sail in cold conditions.
 You may need to carry along a sheathed knife without folding or moving parts.
 A fixed blade would be faster, stronger, and more efficient in cold conditions.
 You won’t need to keep on prying it open whenever you want to use the knife in a hurry

 What to Look For in a Good Boat Knife